Mona Bone Jakon: Background

-During his hospital-dictated year of bedrest, Stevens began writing a catalogue of songs to fill far more than his next album.
-After his recovery, he negotiated out of his contract with Deram Records and worked with former Yardbirds bassist Paul Samwell-Smith on a stripped-down sound.
-In contrast to his first two albums, these new songs were sparse arrangements.
-They were played on acoustic guitars and keyboards and accompanied by a smaller backing band, consisting of three other performers: second guitarist Alun Davies, bassist John Ryan, and drummer Harvey Burns—and on one song, "Katmandu", Peter Gabriel on the flute.
-Samwell-Smith also produced the album and brought Stevens a high-fidelity sound that was not as present on his previous releases.
-Samwell-Smith was one of the early producers in rock to push the lower bass frequencies more prominently into the mix in an attempt to keep up with the new audiophile generation, which was embracing larger home speakers and high-end phonographic cartridges.
-Stevens began to make the transition from pop musician to a folk-rock performer when the term "singer-songwriter" was just being coined.

-The songs themselves were darker in tone: the madrigal-inspired ballad "Lady D'Arbanville" elevated the tragedy of a lost lover (in this case, Stevens' former girlfriend Patti D'Arbanville) to that of a deceased one and "Trouble" was a plea to stave off death.
+During his year of doctor‑ordered bed rest, Stevens wrote a large number of new songs.
+After recovering, he negotiated his release from Deram Records and began working with former Yardbirds bassist Paul Samwell-Smith, who encouraged a stripped‑down sound.
+In contrast to his first two albums, the new material featured sparse arrangements built around acoustic guitar and keyboards, supported by a small backing group that included guitarist Alun Davies, bassist John Ryan, and drummer Harvey Burns; Peter Gabriel contributed flute to the track "Katmandu".
+Samwell‑Smith produced the sessions, with an emphasis on high‑fidelity clarity and a more prominent low‑end presence, reflecting the growing audiophile market of the period.
+These recordings marked Stevens's transition from pop to a more folk rock‑oriented style at a time when the term "singer‑songwriter" was beginning to enter popular usage.
+The songs themselves were darker in tone: the madrigal-inspired ballad "Lady D'Arbanville" elevated the tragedy of a lost lover (in this case, Stevens' former girlfriend Patti D'Arbanville) to that of a deceased one, and "Trouble" was a plea to stave off death.
 There were also lighter songs: "Pop Star" showcased Stevens' dramatic change in voice by satirising the triviality of celebrity.

 Though "Lady D'Arbanville" would reach No. 8 on the British charts, Mona Bone Jakon was only a modest success upon its initial release.
 The album attracted attention, however, in the wake of the commercial breakthrough of its follow-up, Tea for the Tillerman, and with the inclusion of three of its songs ("Trouble", "I Wish, I Wish", and "I Think I See the Light") in Hal Ashby and Colin Higgins's 1971 black comedy, Harold and Maude.